The Atheist Bible, CC-BY Fabian M. Suchanek

 Now imagine that you were thrown into such a society.
 What would be the first thing you do?
 You might be tempted to run away.
 But you still have to hunt and/or grow food, which is very hard to do when you are alone.
 You could not even sleep at night comfortably for fear of being surprised and slaughtered.
 So what do you do?

 You would likely find another person who is in a similar situation as you.
 Then you make a deal: You won’t hurt that person if that person does not hurt you.
 Now each of you can sleep half of the night.
 This is a particular instance of reciprocity.
 Later, more people may join the deal.
 Each of them vows not to harm any of the members.
 Each of them has to be judged for their trustworthiness before being admitted to the club.
 What you wind up with is a society based on a non-aggression pact — the root of a moral system.
 One variant of this scheme is that several people stick around one particularly strong member — a “protector”.
+Another variant is to base such clubs of non-aggression on the family or clan.
+This has the advantage that the club members already know each other.

 Punishment